 “My time in India visiting schools in underprivileged areas gave me a first-hand look at how MODO can help the children who need it most.
 With Seva Foundation’s partnership, our Buy a Frame – Help a Child See program will give the next generation in need the opportunity to succeed.”

 Alessandro Lanaro, MODO CEO

 Seva is a global nonprofit eye care organization that transforms lives and strengthens communities by restoring sight and preventing blindness.
-Since 1978, Seva has helped nearly 4 million people regain their sight in more than 20 countries.
+Since 1978, Seva has helped more than 50 million people regain their sight in more than 20 countries.
 Seva trains local eye care providers and develops self-sustaining eye programs around the world.
 Through its many partnerships, Seva provides critical eye care to underserved communities, especially women, children, and indigenous peoples.